 Fact is, they had met previously, but didn’t really know much about each other.
-Nevertheless, each achieved what many hikers consider one of America’s most challenging, and rewarding, hikes.
+Nevertheless, each conquered what many hikers consider one of America’s most challenging, and rewarding, hikes.

 Hiker Profile: Art “Karts” Huseonica, boomer (67) – All business

 Art “Karts” Huseonica was a 67 year-old retired veteran of the U.S. Navy and academia when he took on the challenge.
-His approach to hiking the AZT was all business.
-On February 27 he got a ride from Patagonia, AZ to Montezuma Pass by Ken Morrow’s shuttle service, then hiked 1.8 miles southward to the trail’s starting point at the Arizona-Mexico border.
-From there, he headed north with a 42-pound (19 kg) pack on his back.
+His approach to hiking the AZT was “all business.”
+On February 27 he got a ride from Patagonia, AZ to Montezuma Pass by Ken Morrow’s shuttle service.
+Then he hiked 1.8 miles southward to the trail’s starting point at the Arizona-Mexico border.
+From there, Karts headed north with a 42-pound (19 kg) pack on his back.

 So business minded was Karts that he even lined up a few sponsors.
 He provided periodic updates on Twitter with snapshots of his views, campsites and noteworthy landmarks.
 On March 2, he woke up surrounded by snow.
 A week later, he struggled to find enough water to stay hydrated in 100-degree (F) heat.
 In an odd twist, he got snowed on again April 24th and May 4th.
 That’s Arizona for ya.

 Hiker Profile: Patrick Fuchs, millennial (38) – Work hard, play hard

 Patrick Fuchs was a 38 year-old millennial working five days a week at a pizza restaurant.
 His approach to completing the trail was “work hard, play hard.”
 He chipped away at one or two passages on the weekends, often celebrating at the end of each segment with an adult beverage or two.